Skip to main content

 export default config;

-Now, you can start writing or migrating the smart contracts.
+Once configured, you can start writing or migrating your smart contracts.

 info